 And these songs are damned good—exceptionally good.
 Max held my attention completely through three spins and I can’t wait to hear it again.
 Restless Heaven is a great EP by a young songwriter with unusual self-awareness and a complete lack of pretense.
 The songs are honest without being obvious, poetic without being artsy and absolutely captivating without any gimmickry.

 A perfectly delightful guitar pattern with exceptionally clean and expressive picking opens the song “Half Soul.”
 Max shifts to a strum for the vocal, and oh my, what a pleasing voice!
 He’s definitely not an American Idol type or one of those drippy folksingers who have to imbue every syllable with emotion, but a singer with a warm timbre and clear articulation.
-The melody flows very nicely, with good spread across the staff that encourages you to hum along.
+The melody flows very nicely, with suitable movement across the staff that encourages you to hum along.
 And in keeping with the lovely music, Max proves to be a talented lyricist as well.
 The second verse in particular is remarkable for its insight into how the game is supposed to be played and how we as human beings hide our flaws and mistakes in a charade that helps no one and only extends the game-playing:

 I got a breath of fresh ambition, it poured into my lungs